 The Shareholders also acknowledges the existence of their right to lodge a complaint with the National Commission for Data Protection ("CNPD") at the following address: 15, Boulevard du Jazz, L-4370 Belvaux, Grand-Duchy of Luxembourg.

 Personal Data shall not be retained for periods longer than those required for the purpose of their processing, subject to any limitation periods imposed by law.
-Subject to any initiation periods imposed by law.

 8. DISTRIBUTION POLICY